Mad Max Profits: Affairs, Death Threats- and a Scam Too

 Quick Summary of Mad Max Profits

-Rating: 0.5 out of 5.
-I give it a 0.5 for its hilarious soap opera storyline.
+Rating: 0.5 I give it a 0.5 for its hilarious soap opera storyline.

 When I was 20, I got sucked into watching taped episodes of the daytime soap Days of Our Lives.
 The never-ending character affairs, compounded lies, and paternity whodunits were a welcome reprieve from my rather dry work duties at a local chemistry lab.
 I looked forward to being “in” on the Days action, even if was all fiction.

 Imagine my surprise when I opened up one of my emails and was directed to the following video: